bdusell/jitsu/README.md

 interface for the current request being handled by the script, unifying the various API quirks for accessing the URI, headers, etc. The class `phrame\RequestUtil` is a singleton class which provides access to an instance of this class.
-Of course, instantiating `phrame\CurrentRequest` will still result in the same data &ndash; it's merely a shim around PHP's superglobals, etc.
+Of course, instantiating `phrame\CurrentRequest` more than once will still result in the same data &ndash; it's merely a shim around PHP's superglobals, etc.

 ## Response Building ##